Back to blog

 How to Avoid Visible Seams in Turf Installation

 When installing putting greens, you want to make sure the seams aren't visible.
 Visible seams can over time damage the surface and become a safety risk.
 After we cut and shape the turf, we use a zipper effect to create an optical illusion for the eye.
 This will create a seamless look.
 Correctly seaming the turf is critical especially on warmer days, because the putting green will want to expand.
+When selecting backyard putting green installers, make sure to ask them how they seam the grass.

 Choose the Right Sand Infill for Artificial Putting Greens